 The Rochester High School Bands are located at Rochester High School in the Rochester Community Schools, Michigan.
-The instrumental music program includes over two hundred students in: three concert bands, marching band, pep band, pit orchestra, and class guitar.
+The instrumental music program includes over two hundred students in: two concert bands, marching band, pep band, pit orchestra, and class guitar.
 They are part of the Rochester High School Music Department which also includes: the Rochester High School Choirs--under the direction of Mrs. Jolene Plotzke, music theory, and music appreciation.

 The core of the Bands is the three concert ensembles: Wind Ensemble, Symphony Band, and Concert Band.
 Students are placed in the appropriate ensemble based on skill and experience.
 Students are graded based on playing tests, in-class work, and required concert attendance.
 Each is a full-year course.